Karan Singh Grover: Career

 Grover has also signed the projects 3 Dev.
-Grover will also soon star in Siddharth Anand's action film Fighter which is set to release in 2024.
+In 2024, Grover starred in Siddharth Anand's action film Fighter.

 Personal life

 Grover married actress Shraddha Nigam on 2 December 2008.
 They divorced after 10 months.
 He married Jennifer Winget on 9 April 2012.
-The couple separated in 2014.
+The couple divorced in 2014.
 Grover married actress Bipasha Basu on 30 April 2016.
 In August 2022, Basu confirmed she was expecting her first child with Grover.
 On 12 November 2022, Grover and Basu's daughter, Devi Basu Singh Grover was born.